 15. Capture the Reactions and Emotion

-As humans, we best respond not to words but to physical signs of emotion.
+As humans, we best respond not to words but physical signs of emotion.
 This rings true in photography too.
-Images are stills and cannot move, so we add story to them through expression.
+Images are stills and cannot move, so we add stories to them through expression.
 Making it a point to capture the happy reactions to the beautiful bride appearing for the first time, or the laughter of a funny speech, will speak volumes above anything else.

 16. Schedule the Group Shots Ahead of Time